Fan Tutorial 3b - Verify System - Test Module

 Changing Verification Status

-The component's row colour will change from red to green, indicating that it has been verified.
+The Block's row colour will change from red to green, indicating that it has been verified.
 To confirm that the update has been successfully implemented, check the numbers - it should now indicate “1/1”.

 Automatic Verification Method